riccardopedrielli/dev-sftp/README.md

 It is advised to create a new `users.conf` file and set its path in `SFTP_USERS_FILE` variable in the `settings.env` file described in [Configuration](#configuration).

-The users must be added one per line in the following format:
+The users must be added one per line in one of the the following formats:

-`name:password:uid:gid:directory`.
+- `name:password:uid:gid:directory`
+- `name:password:e:uid:gid:directory`

+Use `e` as third field to indicate that the password is encrypted.

-For example, the default user is defined as: `dev:dev:1000:1000:shared`.
+For example, the default user is defined as:

+- `dev:dev:1000:1000:shared`

+Using the same password, but encypted, it would become:

+- `dev:$1$5IAOH81k$YFBj.Uu42fwcJiZPzPHb.1:e:1000:1000:shared`